theopensystemslab/planx-new/hasura.planx.uk/README.md

 # hasura.planx.uk

-This the configuration directory for [Hasura](https://hasura.io), which is our GraphQL API layer that securely exposes data in our postgres database.
+This is the configuration directory for [Hasura](https://hasura.io), our GraphQL API layer that securely exposes data in our postgres database.

+### Running locally

+- `pnpm i` installs dependencies
+- `pnpm start` opens Hasura's web console (requires planx-new/.env, see main README for how to setup secrets)

 ### Tests